slamice/wri/hipsters/chapter11.md

 Renee and I strolled angrily towards our apartment in silence.
-As we crossed the large parking lot though Renee changed her expression, Dock was coming back towards them.
+As we crossed the large parking lot though Renee changed her expression, Dock was coming back towards us.
 "Hi Dock, how's it going?"
-He smiled and waved back, but then stopped suddenly in front of us with a jerky jerk.
+He smiled and waved back, but then stopped suddenly in front of us.
+A jerky jerk.

 Dock suddenly turned withered, depleted, a bit drunk and angry.
-He decomposed in front of them rapidly like a drying leaf.
+He decomposed in front of us rapidly like a drying leaf in a vaccuum.
 "I talked to Gabby, do you remember my ex-girlfriend?" he yelled at the top of his lungs, "and FOUR years ago, FOUR YEARS AGO, you took what was mine."
-He body flailed and shook.
-Dock pointed his finger hard at him.
+His body flailed and shook.
+Dock pointed his finger hard at me.
 "She asked you for a letter, a fucking letter.
 They sent it to ME, do you fucking remember?!"

 Renee's eyes were wide open and the pair were both thoroughly confused.
-He barely remembered Gaby.
-Girly, thick accented, lost looks in her eyes.
+I barely remembered Gaby.
+Girly, thick accented, lost look in her eyes.
 Dock woo'ed her by leaving a note for her in an internet cafe, "You make me want to be better one day, I could be so awesome with you."
 She wasn't thoroughly disgusted and they began dating off and on.

 I tried to think back, four years ago.
-Visiting Dock's house at that time was very uneventful.
+Visiting Dock's house at any time was very uneventful.
 Dock used to live in a house off campus with a few randoms.
 Equipped with two floors and a basement, it felt massive.
 He remembered the kitchen.
 Fruit flies swam endlessly in circles over the sink, milk jugs in the fridge with just a bit of rotting milk skimming the bottom.
-One had a neglected pug they were always furious at.
-Because it shat on their beds whenever it could.
+One roommate had a neglected pug they were always furious at.
+Because it shat on their beds whenever it could becasue they rarely walked it.

-He thought for a moment, "No, I don't th--"
+I thought for a moment, "No, I don't th--"

 "LIAR!"
 He screamed at the top of his lungs, "YOU are A FUCKING LIAR!
 You're an awful fucking person.
 You remember she ASKED YOU?
 You came to my house and she ASKED you to take it.
 She TOLD ME."
 He started to tense up, and Renee stepped back.